Dave Franco: 2010s

 MTV Networks' NextMovie.com named him one of its "Breakout Stars to Watch For" in 2011.
 In August 2011, Franco starred in the 3D horror comedy film Fright Night alongside Colin Farrell and Toni Collette.
-The film is a remake of the 1985 film of the same name and follows a teenage boy who finds out his neighbor is a vampire.
-Franco played the role of popular high school student Mark.
-The film received positive reviews from critics and went on to make over $41 million worldwide.
+The film is a remake of the 1985 film of the same name and received positive reviews from critics and went on to make over $41 million worldwide.

 In April 2012, Shalom Life ranked him and his brother James at number 2 on its list of "the 50 most talented, intelligent, funny, and gorgeous Jewish men in the world".
-In March 2012, Franco starred in the Columbia Pictures action comedy film 21 Jump Street as Eric, a high school student and the lead drug dealer.
-The film was based on the 1987 television series of the same name.
+In March 2012, Franco starred in the Columbia Pictures action comedy film 21 Jump Street, which was based on the 1987 television series of the same name.

-In 2013, he co-starred in the zombie romance film Warm Bodies, as Perry Kelvin.
-The film, an adaptation of the best-selling novel Warm Bodies, followed a romance between a zombie and a human during a zombie apocalypse.
+In 2013, he co-starred in the zombie romance film Warm Bodies, an adaptation of the best-selling novel of the same name.
 The same year, Franco appeared in the ensemble crime thriller film Now You See Me.
 To promote the film, he was interviewed on the Bob Rivers Show, based in Seattle.
 Rivers persuaded Franco to show the card-throwing abilities he had learned and Franco expertly sliced half a banana into a further half with his hotel card.

 Franco's 2014 roles included the Seth Rogen comedy Neighbors and a cameo appearance in 22 Jump Street.
+For the former, Franco won an MTV Movie Award for Best On-Screen Duo, alongside Zac Efron.
+Their pre-planned skit during their acceptance speech, involving both of them dressed as Robert De Niro characters and squeezing each other's crotches, sparked media backlash.
 In 2015, he co-starred with Vince Vaughn and Tom Wilkinson in the comedy Unfinished Business.

 In 2016, he reprised his roles in the sequels Neighbors 2: Sorority Rising, as Pete, and Now You See Me 2, as Jack Wilder.
 The following year, Franco appeared in the well-received comedy The Little Hours, and the acclaimed biographical comedy-drama, The Disaster Artist, which was directed by his brother, James.
 In the latter film, he portrays Greg Sestero, a young actor who befriends the eccentric Tommy Wiseau, and ultimately stars in Wiseau's film, The Room.

 In 2018, Franco starred in the addiction drama 6 Balloons opposite Abbi Jacobson, for Netflix.
 Franco then had a small role in If Beale Street Could Talk, directed by Barry Jenkins.
 In 2019, Franco starred in Zeroville, directed by his brother, James, which was originally shot in 2014, portraying the role of actor Montgomery Clift.
 He next starred in the action-thriller 6 Underground, directed by Michael Bay.